Yaohua001/TPEL/README.md

-# Creating an Inductive Power Transfer Model: A Comprehensive Guide from Scratch
+# Creatin an Inductive Power Transfer Model: A Comprehensive Guide from Scratch

 ![Overview](./fig/Overview.png)